arnolievens/trx/doc/trx.md

 **trx** \[options\] \[file|baudrate|timeout|count\] \[cmd1\] ...

 # DESCRIPTION
-Trx is a command-line utiliy that allows to simultaneously transmit and receive data to a serial device\
+Trx is a command-line utiliy that allows to simultaneously transmit and receive data to a serial device<br>
-You can specify the number of expected lines **(-n)** or use the timeout **(-t)** to detect the end of transmission\
+You can specify the number of expected lines **(-n)** or use the timeout **(-t)** to detect the end of transmission.<br>
-Device configuration is setup by means of options flags **(-pbnt)** or read from a device config file **(-d)**\
+Device configuration is setup by means of options flags **(-pbnt)** or read from a device config file **(-d)**<br>
-Multiple commands can be given in the command arguments or alternatively, a file can be specified (**-i**)\
+Multiple commands can be given in the command arguments or alternatively, a file can be specified (**-i**)<br>
-When an input file is provided as wel as one or more argument commands, the latter will be sent prior to reading the input file\
+When an input file is provided as wel as one or more argument commands, the latter will be sent prior to reading the input file<br>
-The device config or command file may be either an absolue path or a file with respectively ".conf" and ".cmd" extensions in one of the following directories:\
+The device config or command file may be either an absolue path or a file with respectively ".conf" and ".cmd" extensions in one of the following directories:<br>
 "\~/.trx", "\~/.config/trx" or "/etc/trx/"\
 Command-line options override settings in the config file.